 Parts to a Whole

 Jason: Lithium-ion technology has changed with regards to the role the battery cells play in the system.
 There are three components to a lithium battery pack: the battery cells, the electronics, and of course, the tool.
-For lithium-ion to function well, the electronics are essential.
+For lithium-ion to function well, electronics are essential.
 They control the battery and the movement of energy.
-The very nature of the chemistry requires this.
+The very nature of the cell chemistry requires this.
 Ni-Cad cells didn’t need electronics